lehner-lab/Scaling_Law/009_Exon_Inclusion_Across_Conditions/Brain_vs_Skin/001_Download_and_process_raw_files.md

 # Raw files

-To compare exon inclusion in two different tissues, we chose the two tissues (Brain and Skin) with the highest number of samples in the [GTEx Project](https://www.gtexportal.org/home/).
+In this document, I explain the code found in [001a\_download\_raw\_files.sh](001a_download_raw_files.sh) and [001b\_process\_raw\_files.R](001b_process_raw_files.R).
+The code in this markdown file is written in bash or in R, as indicated in each section.
 Please note that the files produced by this document are very big (> 700Mb) and so have not been included in the repository.
 These instructions should be enough to reproduce the missing files, but please feel free to contact me if you are having trouble with this.

+## Choice of tissues

+To compare exon inclusion in two different tissues, we chose the two tissues (Brain and Skin) with the highest number of samples in the [GTEx Project](https://www.gtexportal.org/home/).

 ## Download files